glipR/brains4bots/_posts/2021-01-01-conditionals.md

 The rules for this keyword are very similar.
 After the first indented block, you can add the `else` keyword, the character `:`, and then another indented block.
 This block then only gets run when the first statement is not true (aka false!).

+<div class="continue"></div>

-### IF IF IF
+## IF IF IF

 Not only do we have these tools, but because the indented blocks are just blocks of code themselves, we can add more `if` statements in the blocks, and indent further to check multiple expressions:

 <div class="puzzle" markdown="1" title="Hidden Treasure">

-Part 1: Understand what the following code is doing:
+Part 1: Understand what the following code is doing, and then run it on your robot to confirm:

 ```python
 password = "open sesame"